mmayabi/infrastructure-as-code/IaC_resources/LearningDevOps_MikaelKrief_Packt.md

 - Chapter 9, Containerizing Your Application with Docker

+    If you're not familiar with the concept of containers, it's recommended that you familiarize yourself with it before proceeding with this chapter.
+This chapter provides a detailed guide on Docker installation and commands, which you can use to get started with using Docker.
+You can find valuable information about Azure Container Registry (ACR) and Azure Container Instances (ACI).
+In my view, deploying a container to ACI with a CI/CD pipeline by using the Terraform is the goal of this chapter.

+    - Installing Docker
+    - Creating a Dockerfile
+    - Building and running a container on a local machine
+    - Pushing an image to Docker Hub
+    - Pushing a Docker image to a private registry (ACR)
+    - Deploying a container to ACI with a CI/CD pipeline
+    - Writing the Terraform code for ACI
+    - Using Docker for running command-line tools (such as Terraform and Ansible)
+    - Getting started with Docker Compose
+    - Deploying Docker Compose containers in ACI

 - Chapter 10, Managing Containers Effectively with Kubernetes

+tags: [docker, dockerhub, Azure-Container-Registry, ACR, Azure-Container-Instance, ACI, Terraform, Kubernetes]

 #### Section 4: Testing Your Application